-Since electron moves through a resistor at constant drift speed and thus no change in kinetic energy, this implies that the change in potential energy is converted into a thermal energy leading to a dissipation within the resistor and a temperature increment.
-This is known as Joule’s effect.
-This thermal heat could be used in beneficiary applications such as heaters for water bathrooms (Figure 4.13) or electric heaters stoves, which avoids using natural gas as source of energy for cooking.
+Since electrons move through a resistor at constant drift speed and thus exhibit no change in kinetic energy, this implies that the change in potential energy is converted into thermal energy leading to a dissipation within the resistor and a temperature increment.
+This is known as “Joule’s effect”.
+This thermal heat can be used in beneficiary applications such as water heaters for bathrooms (figure below) or electric stoves, thus avoiding using natural gas as the source of energy for cooking.